 That was us.

 Twelve years later, Trueline is alive and well, though COVID-19 has forced us to confront many of the same challenges faced by businesses around the world.
-Like us, you’re probably having to make hard decisions, but here’s one you shouldn’t make: abandoning your marketing strategy.
+Like us, you’re probably having to make hard decisions, but here’s one you shouldn’t make: abandoning your digital marketing strategy.

 Here’s what you should do instead.